tonykha123/Thats-Us/README.md

 - Show a list of users at the event
 - Edit and delete existing events
 - Migrate to MongoDB

+- Add ability to upload images to Events
 - Anything else you feel that might improve the app :) !

 For other developers who may want to contribute , please visit the following links: